HatefulRock/Language-Learning-App/README.md

 *   **Remember forever:** Turn new words into mastered vocabulary with a sophisticated Spaced Repetition System (SRS).
 *   **Practice speaking:** Build conversational confidence in a safe, low-pressure environment with an AI partner.

-LingoLeap is built with a high-performance Rust backend and a modern React frontend using the Tauri framework, ensuring it is fast, secure, and can run powerful AI features locally on your machine—with or without an internet connection.
+LL is built with a high-performance Rust backend and a modern React frontend using the Tauri framework, ensuring it is fast, secure, and can run powerful AI features locally on your machine—with or without an internet connection.

 ## ✨ Core Features

-LingoLeap is designed around five core pillars to create a complete learning ecosystem.
+LL is designed around five core pillars to create a complete learning ecosystem.

 ### 📚 Pillar 1: The Immersive Reader
 The gateway to learning.
 Import content from the web, `.txt`, `.pdf`, or `.epub` files, or use our curated library.
 Hover over or tap any word for instant assistance.